 General information on collaboration

-Traditionally JINR provides a scientific base for the training of high-skilled nuclear physicists from member-states, including Uzbekistan.
-During the 50 years of cooperation, over 150 scientists and experts from Uzbekistan have studiedat JINR, and Uzbek science gained a significant number of PhDs in physics.
-Students of Dubna scientific school went on to have prominent positions in scientific and social life of Uzbekistan: 7 scientists became academicians and corresponding members of the Academy of Sciences of Uzbekistan.
-B.Juldashev was elected President of the Academy of Sciences of Uzbekistan (2000-2005).
-Professor U.Salihbaevis currently head of the largest Institute of Nuclear Physics in the Republic and plays a key role in bilateral cooperation.
+JINR is a traditional scientific platform for training high-skilled nuclear physicists for the JINR Member States including Uzbekistan.
+For 60 years of cooperation, over 150 scientists and specialists from Uzbekistan have graduated the scientific school of JINR, and Uzbek physical science has gained dozens of doctors and candidates of sciences in the fields of physics.
+Students of the Dubna scientific school took prominent positions in the scientific and social life of Uzbekistan: 7 scientists became academicians and corresponding members of the Academy of Sciences of Uzbekistan.
+B.S.
+Yuldashev was elected as President of the Academy of Sciences of Uzbekistan (2000-2005).
+Professor U.S. Salikhbaev is now Head of the largest Institute of Nuclear Physics in the Republic and manages bilateral cooperation.

 Alexander G. Olshevsky

 Executive of the contacts with the Republic of Uzbekistan, Head of Department of the Dzhelepov Laboratory of Nuclear Problems